hantaotaohan/stars/README.md

 ## Lua

+- [shaunsingh/nord.nvim](https://github.com/shaunsingh/nord.nvim) - Neovim theme based off of the Nord Color Palette, written in lua with tree sitter support
+- [nvim-pack/nvim-spectre](https://github.com/nvim-pack/nvim-spectre) - Find the enemy and replace them with dark power.
+- [ruifm/gitlinker.nvim](https://github.com/ruifm/gitlinker.nvim) - A lua neovim plugin to generate shareable file permalinks (with line ranges) for several git web frontend hosts.
+Inspired by tpope/vim-fugitive's :GBrowse
+- [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
+Supports all your favourite languages.
 - [vladdoster/remember.nvim](https://github.com/vladdoster/remember.nvim) - A port of the Vim plugin vim-lastplace.
 It uses the same logic as vim-lastplace, but leverages the Neovim Lua API.
 - [CRAG666/code_runner.nvim](https://github.com/CRAG666/code_runner.nvim) - Neovim plugin.The best code runner you could have, it is like the one in vscode but with super powers, it manages projects like in intellij but without being slow
 - [stevearc/aerial.nvim](https://github.com/stevearc/aerial.nvim) - Neovim plugin for a code outline window